Getting Married – Not just a special day, but a special journey to last a lifetime!

 You can also use these account details to pay for your wedding in installments.
 Please remember to add your names and the date of your wedding in the payment details section so we know whose wedding the money is for!

 We advise you to seek a professional florist to decorate the Church if you wish to have any special floral arrangements.
-Florists must liaise with Fr Simon and the parish flower teams to check that what you and they plan are appropriate.
+Florists must liaise with Fr Simon to check that what you and they plan are appropriate.
 However, if you do not have any special plans for flowers, then there will be the usual floral arrangements for the week.
 Please do inform us.

 All flowers are expected to remain the Church following the service and not to be taken away.
 They are a part of your act of worship and a thanksgiving for your marriage.